 Foreign language study is widely recognized as a practical and intellectually stimulating way for students to both broaden their knowledge and understanding of the world and build strong communication skills.
 By engaging with speakers of other languages and by exploring other cultures through a variety of cultural productions, Allegheny students learn to think critically and creatively about language itself and cultural debates in different parts of the world, preparing themselves for careers in the increasingly global marketplace or for graduate studies that build on their work here at Allegheny.

 The strength of our programs allows even students who start a language for the first time here at Allegheny to attain the Learning outcomes below.
 For students with previous experience in a language who would like to continue it here, course placement is based on placement tests taken before you enroll in your first language course at Allegheny.
 This is designed to let students take advantage of the skills they already have in the language, while still getting the solid foundation necessary for upper-level courses in our program.
-The department offers majors in French and Spanish and minors in Chinese, French, German, and Spanish.
+The department offers majors in French and Spanish and minors in Arabic, Chinese, French, German, and Spanish.
 Interdisciplinary minors with a language component are available in Chinese Studies, Classical Studies (Latin), French Studies, Latin American and Caribbean Studies (Spanish), and Middle East & North African Studies (Arabic).
 Proficiency in a foreign language is also an integral part of the International Studies major.
-In addition, courses in American Sign Language (ASL) and English for Speakers of Other Languages (ESOL) are available through the Center for Language and Culture (CLC).
+In addition, courses in American Sign Language (ASL) and Teaching English for Speakers of Other Languages (TESOL) are available.
 Although differences among the languages and cultures that we teach create some variation among sections, what follows represents the principles that our Department holds in common.

 We believe that a strong liberal arts language curriculum should integrate language and culture at all levels.
 While practical communication and mastery of linguistic structures are essential, the trademark of language learning within the context of the liberal arts is deep reflection on the interdependence of language and culture, reflected in the inherent connections between language and culture of the various countries and regions where each language is spoken.